 However, the second garage I use is different.
 Mechanic B listens like the other guy but doesnt roll his eyes, he also does his diagnotic tests like the other guy, but he tells me in simple, clear terms that it’s not a major issue and that it can be sorted easily and have me driving around again in no time.
 He does his stuff, gives me my car back with minimal fuss or problems.
 Mechanic B also tells me there may be some future issues with some stuff he saw, but, and this is the major difference to Mechanic A, he calmly tells me how long it may be before they may cause any issues, and explains what I can do to minimise them and tells me to just book in if they do cause a problem in the future.
 Much less annoying hey!

 So which mechanic do you think I use from now on?
 Which mechanic do you think I am going to take my wife’s car too if it has an issue?
 Which mechnaic do you think I am going to tell my friends, and family to take their cars too if they have an issue?

-    In a nut shell for therapists this comes down to promoting self efficacy, and the external v internal locus of control, and in simple business terms the difference between patient retention v turnover.
+In a nut shell for therapists this ALL comes down to promoting self efficacy, and the external v internal locus of control, and in simple business terms the difference between patient retention v patient turnover.
 Many therapists need to stop comparing human bodies to cars, particularly when it comes to justifying or suggesting regular check ups for people with no pain or issues.

 The belief that the human body needs regular movement MOTs or assessments to ‘prevent’ future issues is unfounded.
 To think therapists can predict or prevent what will happen in the future in terms of pain or injury is nothing short of deluded wishful thinking and clairvoyancy.
-Finally if you think, that as a therapist you are a healer or a fixer of things, then you are a simply a narcissist.
+Finally if you think, that as a therapist you are a healer or a fixer of things, then you are simply a narcissist.

 As always, thanks for reading